Baseball Intermediate 8 Rules

 27. For safety reasons no player may wear jewelry of any kind.

 28. The winning team shall enter the results on the ESAABB.ORG website within 24 hours of completion.
 If for some reason that is not possible, call the Commissioner with the final score of the game within 24 hours of completion.
 Any game for which the score is not reported in a timely

 manner will be considered a tie.
 The standings during the regular season will be determined by winning percentage.
 These standings will be used to seed the teams for playoffs.

 29. Bats must be stamped with a USA Stamp or USSSA stamp.
 No softball bats, no wooden bats can be used.

 Any batter that enters the batter’s box with an illegal bat shall be called out immediately upon discovery (via appeal or umpire’s call).
 The batter may also be called out after his / her time at bat is complete so long as the illegal bat is discovered prior to the first pitch of the following batter.
 In this case the defense has the option of taking the penalty (an out) or the result of the play.
 If the penalty is taken then all runners shall return to their original bases

 30. Home team will occupy the 3rd base dugout.

-31. The championship game will be held at the annual picnic at Wildwood Park, the time is TBD.
+31. The championship game will be held at the annual picnic at Edgebrook Park, the time is TBD.
 RAIN DATE WILL BE THE FOLLOWING DAY.
 This will be a winner-take-all game.
 The home team will be the team coming out of the winner's bracket.